Human Subjects Research and Institutional Review Board (IRB)

 CITI Human Subjects/HIPAA Training:

 Individuals are required to take "Human Subjects and HIPAA Research" training before they can be added to a study team.
 The Human Subjects training course is combined with the HIPAA-Research course.
-The University of Louisville has chosen to utilize the CITI Program training modules.
 The certification period, upon successful training completion is 4 years.

 The basic course has 5 required modules and 5 electives.
 Total of 10 courses with passing score of 75%.